Symmetry and topology of hyperbolic Haldane models: Introduction

 \section{Introduction}

-In a series of recent experiments, two-dimensional (2D) hyperbolic lattices emulating negatively curved space have been realized in circuit quantum electrodynamics and with topolectrical circuits~\cite{Kollar:2019,Lenggenhager:2021,Zhang:2022,Chen2023,Zhang:2023}.
+In a series of recent experiments, two-dimensional (2D) hyperbolic lattices emulating negatively curved space have been realized in circuit quantum electrodynamics and with topolectrical circuits~\cite{Kollar:2019,Lenggenhager:2021,Zhang:2022,Zhang:2023,Chen2023}.
 These experimental breakthroughs have opened up a new research direction, namely, the study of \emph{hyperbolic matter}.
-In particular, the great versatility of the electrical circuit platform enabled the realization of topological models, opening the frontier of table-top implementation and design of novel topological phases of matter in curved space~\cite{Zhang:2022,Zhang:2023}.
-First investigations of topological models on hyperbolic lattices appeared in Refs.~\onlinecite{Urwyler:2022,Zhang:2022,Liu:2022,Chen2023,Zhang:2023}.
-Other recently investigated aspects of hyperbolic lattices include hyperbolic band theory~\cite{Maciejko:2021,Maciejko:2022} and crystallography~\cite{Boettcher:2022}, non-Abelian Bloch states~\cite{Maciejko:2022,Cheng:2022,Kienzle:2022,nagy2022}, periodic boundary conditions~\cite{sausset2007,Maciejko:2022,Zhu:2021,Lux:2022,Lux:2023} and the thermodynamic limit~\cite{Lux:2022,Lux:2023,Mosseri2023}, Hofstadter spectra~\cite{Yu:2020,Stegmaier:2021,Ikeda:2021,Ikeda:2021b}, effects of strong correlations~\cite{Daniska:2016,Zhu:2021,Bienias:2022,Gluscevich:2023}, continuum approximation~\cite{Boettcher:2020}, exact trace formulas~\cite{Attar:2022}, elastic vibrations~\cite{Ruzzene:2021}, flat bands~\cite{Kollar:2019,Saa:2021,Urwyler:2021,Bzdusek:2022,Mosseri:2022}, connections to holography \cite{PhysRevD.102.034511,PhysRevD.103.094507,PhysRevLett.130.091604,basteiro2022aperiodic}, and higher-order topological phenomena~\cite{Tao:2022,Liu:2022b}.
+The pivotal question permeating this arena is whether inclusion of negative curvature as a further tunable ingredient in condensed-matter setups facilitates unique physical phenomena or advantages over flat (Euclidean) systems.
+On the one hand, the great versatility of the electrical circuit platform enabled the realization of topological models~\cite{Zhang:2022,Zhang:2023}, in which a macroscopic fraction of all eigenstates are found to participate in the topological edge mode~\cite{Urwyler:2022}.
+The above experimental achievements stimulated ample theoretical research into the design and characterization of Hamiltonians in curved spaces.
+First theoretical investigations of topological models on hyperbolic lattices appeared in Refs.~\onlinecite{Urwyler:2022,Liu:2022,Chen2023,Zhang:2023,Yu:2020}.
+Other recently investigated aspects of hyperbolic lattices include hyperbolic band theory~\cite{Maciejko:2021,Maciejko:2022} and crystallography~\cite{Boettcher:2022}, non-Abelian Bloch states~\cite{Maciejko:2022,Cheng:2022,Kienzle:2022,nagy2022,Lenggenhager:2023}, periodic boundary conditions~\cite{sausset2007,Maciejko:2022,Zhu:2021,Lux:2022,Lux:2023} and the thermodynamic limit~\cite{Lux:2022,Lux:2023,Mosseri2023}, Hofstadter spectra~\cite{Yu:2020,Stegmaier:2021,Ikeda:2021,Ikeda:2021b}, effects of strong correlations~\cite{Daniska:2016,Zhu:2021,Bienias:2022,Gluscevich:2023}, continuum approximation~\cite{Boettcher:2020}, exact trace formulas~\cite{Attar:2022}, elastic vibrations~\cite{Ruzzene:2021}, flat bands~\cite{Kollar:2019,Saa:2021,Urwyler:2021,Bzdusek:2022,Mosseri:2022}, connections to holography \cite{PhysRevD.102.034511,PhysRevD.103.094507,PhysRevLett.130.091604,Basteiro:2022a,basteiro2022aperiodic}, and higher-order topological phenomena~\cite{Tao:2022,Liu:2022b}.
 It is by now established that hyperbolic lattices exhibit single-particle dynamics and many-body phenomena richly distinct from those observed in Euclidean lattices.